alexandra-zaharia/alexandra-zaharia.github.io/_posts/2021-11-25-use-cases-for-python-environment-variables.md

 ## Use case: injecting configuration into a black box

-This final use case is something I haven't come across.
+This final use case is something you're not going to come across very often in internet discussions.
 It's something I call a "black box", meaning code that you have no control over: you didn't write it, you cannot change it but you have to run it.
-Along these lines, remember how in a [previous post][pp] I wrote about creating a Python script that runs user code from another Python script, using `runpy`.
+Along these lines, remember how I wrote in a [previous post][pp] about creating a Python script that runs user code from other Python scripts.
 That's the kind of use case I am referring to.

 OK, you may ask, *but why???* Why would you want to run code that you have no control over?
-Well, suppose you're writing a testing framework that other people may use to write tests for... testing stuff.
+Well, suppose you're writing a testing framework that other people may use to write tests for... well, testing stuff.
 The tests are not relevant, only the part about _having to run them_ is.
 There are two aspects at play here:
 * the framework is a **library** that users import from in order to write their tests;
 * the framework is also a **framework**, meaning a master runner script that runs the user scripts.

 For the users' sake, their only task should be to read and understand the framework's well-documented API.
 They should _not_ have to fiddle around with passing configuration options into their code.
 The configuration options for running their scripts through the framework may be sent through the command line and/or through configuration files.

-What a user script typically does is to import abstractions from the framework and to use them to create and execute tests.
+What a user script typically does is to import abstractions from the framework and to use them for creating and executing tests.
 For example:

 ```python
 # user_script.py